Fraser Rise - Plumpton

 The educational profile of Fraser Rise - Plumpton exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 33.6% currently enrolled in formal education.
-This includes 12.5% in primary education, 8.6% in secondary education, and 4.5% pursuing tertiary education.
-Springside West Secondary College and Deanside Primary School serve a total of 2,014 students.
-Fraser Rise - Plumpton has typical Australian school conditions (ICSEA: 1030) with balanced educational opportunities.
-Educational provision is split between one primary and one secondary institution.
-School places per 100 residents are 8.4, below the regional average of 16.3, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 33.6% of residents currently enrolled in formal education.
+This includes primary education (12.5%), secondary education (8.6%), and tertiary education (4.5%).
+Fraser Rise - Plumpton's three schools have a combined enrollment of 2014 students, with typical Australian school conditions (ICSEA: 1030) offering balanced educational opportunities.
+The area has two primary and one secondary school serving distinct age groups, with 8.4 school places per 100 residents, lower than the regional average of 16.3, indicating some students may attend schools in adjacent areas.
+Note that for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education